Kuadrant/kuadrant-operator/doc/auth.md

 ### Targeting a Gateway networking resource

+An AuthPolicy that targets a Gateway can declare a block of _defaults_ (`spec.defaults`) or a block of _overrides_ (`spec.overrides`).
+As a standard, gateway policies that do not specify neither defaults nor overrides, act as defaults.
-When an AuthPolicy targets a Gateway, the policy will be enforced to all HTTP traffic hitting the gateway, unless a more specific AuthPolicy targeting a matching HTTPRoute exists.

-Any new HTTPRoute referrencing the gateway as parent will be automatically covered by the AuthPolicy that targets the Gateway, as well as changes in the existing HTTPRoutes.
+When declaring _defaults_, an AuthPolicy which targets a Gateway will be enforced to all HTTP traffic hitting the gateway, unless a more specific AuthPolicy targeting a matching HTTPRoute exists.
+Any new HTTPRoute referrencing the gateway as parent will be automatically covered by the default AuthPolicy, as well as changes in the existing HTTPRoutes.

-This effectively provides cluster operators with the ability to set _defaults_ to protect the infrastructure against unplanned and malicious network traffic attempt, such as by setting preemptive "deny-all" policies for hostnames and hostname wildcards.
+_Defaults_ provide cluster operators with the ability to protect the infrastructure against unplanned and malicious network traffic attempt, such as by setting preemptive "deny-all" policies on hostnames and hostname wildcards.

+Inversely, a gateway policy that specify _overrides_ declares a set of rules to be enforced on _all routes attached to the gateway_, thus atomically replacing any more specific policy occasionally attached to any of those routes.

 Target a Gateway HTTPRoute by setting the `spec.targetRef` field of the AuthPolicy as follows: